What to do in an emergency

 Contact a professional tradesperson to repair damage or remove debris, if required.

 Information on warnings

-The Victoria State Emergency Service (VICSES) is the control agency for flood, storm, tsunami, earthquake and landslide in Victoria.
+The Victoria State Emergency Service (VICSES) is the control agency for flood; storm; tsunami; earthquake, and landslide events in Victoria.

-We utilise the VicEmergency website, app and hotline (1800 226 226) to distribute flood, storm, tsunami, earthquake and landslide warnings and emergency information in Victoria.
-Communities can also access this information through our social media channels (Facebook and Twitter), and emergency broadcasters such as Sky News TV and various radio stations.
-You can find out more about emergency broadcasters here.
+We use the VicEmergency website, app and hotline (1800 226 226) to distribute flood; storm; tsunami; earthquake; landslide warnings and emergency information in Victoria.
+Communities can also access information through our social media channels (Facebook and Twitter), and emergency broadcasters such as Sky News TV and various radio stations.
+Find out more about your local emergency broadcasters.

 During some emergencies, we may alert communities by sounding a local siren, or by sending an SMS to mobile phones or a voice message to landlines.

 Victorians are reminded to know how to stay informed and to never rely on one source for emergency information.

 The VicEmergency app provides Victorians with access to warnings and incidents for fires; floods; storms; earthquake; tsunamis; landslides; water safety, and more.

 Creating a watch zone on your device allows you to be notified of incidents and warnings in a particular area of your choice.
 This can be a variety of incidents, such as fire; floods; severe weather; gas leaks, and air quality.

 If you want to pause your alerts for a particular watch zone, you can switch them on or off on the home screen.